s-rogonov/go-sprint2-final/README.md

 > PUT /query

-*Updates existing query; Query should have parse error, else changes will be rejected*
+*Updates existing query; Updated query should have parse error, else changes will be rejected*

 Example: